auerswal/bnas2018/hw2-reports/README.md

 ```

 This still did not work, and would come back to bite me later because
-that `enum` package was wrong (I needed `enum34` instead) but running
+that `enum` package was wrong (I needed `enum34` instead), but running
 the playbook now resulted in a Syslog message on the router:

 ```
 *Feb 24 20:35:45.903: %SSH-4-SSH2_UNEXPECTED_MSG: Unexpected message type has arrived.
 Terminating the connection from 192.168.254.42
 ```

-Thus Ansible can now use Paramiko to connect to (network) devices.
-The
+Thus Ansible could use Paramiko to connect to (network) devices.
+The file
-file `debug.log` showed a new Paramiko error:
+`debug.log` showed a new Paramiko error:

 ```
 2018-02-24 21:09:35,709 paramiko.transport     from cryptography.x509 import certificate_transparency